0x03a/TPRS-childrenEducation_Project/project/docs/Functional_Requirements.md

   The interface and learning content must be available in multiple languages (e.g., Arabic, English, Spanish), with an easy toggle option.

 - **Localized Content**:
-  Stories, examples, and cultural references should be adapted for relevance to different regions and dialects (e.g., Palestinian Arabic vs. Egyptian Arabic).
+Adjust stories, examples, and cultural references so they match the culture and way of speaking in a specific place or dialect.
+**Example:** A joke that makes sense in Palestinian Arabic might be rewritten so it makes sense in Egyptian Arabic.

 ---